frcdesign/FRCDesign.org/docs/design-guide/stages/stage1/1B-swerveDrivebase.md

 ### Modeling the Box Tubes

 Now we’ll be modeling the drivetrain tubes using a top layout sketch.
-We’ll be ending with something that looks like this.
+We’ll be ending with something that looks like this:

 <center><img src="\img\design-guide\stage1a\Stage 1A Swerve\Tubes.webp"></center>